hpcc-systems/EDGAR-SEC-Filings/README.md

     Text_Tools contains a variety of tools used for cleaning and various manipulations on strings and parsing.
 There is also a method called MoneyTable that is still partially experimental, which is meant to be able to extract all mentions of $ and % from a text block and list those values along with immediate text descriptions, to ease the analysis of quantitative details from these long notes sections.

   /Internal/ contains utility files

+    /tokenutils contains tokenization scripts copied from TextVectors that originally lived in the ML (not ML_Core) library, but for ease of use the relevant files were moved into this repository so as to avoid confusion between ML_Core and ML in any imports

+      Config contains some configuration settings for the tokenization

+      Tokenize contains tools for document tokenization

+      Types contains recordtypes for use in tokenization

-    The only file currently present in Internal is svUtils, which has a variety of tools for use throughout the package, mostly vector manipulation
+    svUtils has a variety of tools for use throughout the package, mostly vector manipulation

   /pythonSEC/ Contains python scripts used to obtain SEC filings and labels for sentiment modeling.
 There is a more descriptive README.md within this folder